driver733/Quipo/Pods/TLYShyNavBar/README.md

 ## How it Works

-OK, I'll admit that I added this section purely to rant about how this project came together, and the desicion making process behind it.
+OK, I'll admit that I added this section purely to rant about how this project came together, and the decision making process behind it.

 #### THE BASICS